Indexes

-In dbzero, an index is a specialized object that stores other objects in a key-value format.
-Its primary purpose is to provide fast, sorted access to your data, acting like an in-memory, ordered dictionary.
+In dbzero, an index is a specialized collection that stores other objects in a key-value format.
+Its primary purpose is to provide fast, range-based queries and sorted access to your data.
 This allows you to efficiently organize and retrieve objects based on criteria like priority, date, or any other comparable value.

 Indexes are created using the dbzero.index() factory function.